DexterLagan/csv-to-sql/README.md

 v1.1
 - In this version, the program asks for as many columns as there are values (plus the primary ID column);
-- If one enters 0, 2, 3, 4, the program will assume 0 is the primary ID column, and 2, 3 and 4 the value columns;
+- If one inputs 0, 2, 3, 4, the program will assume 0 is the primary ID column, and 2, 3 and 4 the value columns;
 - The SQL query is built with as many value sub-querie as necessary to accomodate.

 v1.0